 Word of mouth can be an effective way to root out scammers.
 Ask for a list of references and contact these for their reviews or check with other homeowners in your neighborhood who have replaced their roofs for recommendations.
 Also, be sure to check online review forums such as Yelp and the business’s social media accounts and Google listing.

 Ask for a detailed breakdown of all costs associated with your new roof, including the following.

 - Accurate description of the work to be performed

 - Specifics about the materials that will be used

 - Payment procedures

-McFall Helps You Not Fall For Scams
+McFall in Gainesville, FL Helps You Not Fall For Scams

 The bottom line is this — if an unfamiliar roofing contractor offers you a deal that sounds too good to be true, it likely is.
-So the best way to avoid being scammed out of your money and new roof is to use a trusted roofer.
-When you choose the team at McFall Residential Roofing, you have peace of mind that we are here for you over the life of your roof through installation, maintenance, and repair by a company with decades in business.
+So the best way to avoid being scammed out of your money and a new roof is to use a trusted roofer.
+When you choose the team at McFall Residential Roofing in Gainesville, FL, you have peace of mind that we are here for you over the life of your roof through installation, maintenance, and repair by a company with decades in business.
 We deliver what we say we will, and you get to enjoy a headache-free experience over the life of your roof.
 Contact us or request an estimate today so we can get started on your roofing project!